SecretFoundation/docs/docs/validators-and-full-nodes/run-full-node-mainnet.md

 <your-node-id>@<your-public-ip>:26656
 ```

-Add as sentry node.
-If you want to add this node as a [Sentry Node](sentry-nodes.md) then add the node to `private_peer_ids` in `~/.secretd/config/config.toml` on your validator.
+#### How you can use your full node.

-If someone wants to add you as a peer, have them add the above address to their `persistent_peers` in their `~/.secretd/config/config.toml`.
+1. If someone wants to add you as a peer, have them add the above address to their `persistent_peers` in their `~/.secretd/config/config.toml`.
 And if someone wants to use you from their `secretcli` then have them run:

 ```bash